Quart de Poblet: Local Festivals

 May 1.
 Festivals in the neighborhood of St. Joseph.

 June 1.
 Virgin Birth, patroness of the villa.

 June 9.
-Procession of San Onofre.
+Procession of Sant Onofre.

 June 10.
-Feast of San Onofre.
-Market in San Onofre Avenue, concert of the Musical Association L'Amistat and Procession.
+Feast of Sant Onofre.
+Market in Sant Onofre Avenue, concert of the Musical Association L'Amistat and Procession.

 June.
 Corpus Christi.
 Civic religious procession moves to the Sunday following the holiday.

 End of June.
-Festivals in the neighborhood of St. Jerónimo.
+Festivals in the neighborhood of St. Jerònim.

 September.
 Major Festivals, Patron Saint festivities, Populars and Moors and Christians, which start on Friday preceding the first Sunday of the month.